Janne252/vscode-fontawesome-auto-complete/README.md

 The extension listens for changes in the settings and auto-reloads itself when necessary.

 ### Tips
-Font Awesome icons only appear in the auto completion item list if the current word starts with the value of **`fontAwesomeAutocomplete`.`triggerWord`**, e.g. "`fa-`".
+- Font Awesome icons only appear in the auto completion item list if the current word starts with the value of **`fontAwesomeAutocomplete`.`triggerWord`**, e.g. "`fa-`".
+   - The last character of the trigger word (e.g. `-`) also works as the trigger character for the auto completion menu.
+- If a selected icon class name is malformed (parts of it missing), try adding the current file extension as a glob pattern (e.g. `"**/*.html"`) to the `disableTriggerWordAutoClearPatterns` setting.
+If that doesn't help, please open an issue!

 ## Installation
  - [Font Awesome Autocomplete on Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Janne252.fontawesome-autocomplete)